ZainZh/IsaacGymEnvs_ICIRA/README.md

 # IsaacGym Bimanual Franka task

-This repo is based on the Nvidia's repo [IsaacGymEnvs](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs), editted by me for the ICIRA conference and RAS conference experiment.
+This repo is based on Nvidia's repo [IsaacGymEnvs](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs), edited by me for the ICIRA conference and RAS conference experiment.

-In this work, we will propose some new training methods about multi-agent RL.
+In this work, we propose new training methods for multi-agent RL.
-And we will provide the Isaac Gym's users a test environment to help you monitor your training process.
+And we will provide Isaac Gym's users a test environment to help you monitor your training process.
-Moreover, some multi-agent apis will be provided for multi-agent training in Isaac Gym.
+Moreover, some multi-agent APIs will be provided for multi-agent training in Isaac Gym.

-A part of our work will be published in ICIRA conference, the other part of work is still working and expecting accpeted by RAS
+A part of our work will be published at the ICIRA conference; the other part is still working and expected to be accepted by RAS.
 - [IsaacGym Bimanual Franka task](#isaacgym-bimanual-franka-task)
 	- [Handbook about our work](#handbook-about-our-work)
 		- [Installation](#installation)